Picovoice/rhino/binding/ios/README.md

 [RhinoManager](/binding/ios/RhinoManager.swift) provides a high-level API that takes care of audio recording and intent inference.
 This class is the quickest way to get started.

-To create an instance of RhinoManager, pass a Picovoice `AccessKey` and a Rhino context file to the constuctor:
+To create an instance of RhinoManager, pass a Picovoice `AccessKey` and a Rhino context file to the constructor:
 ```swift
 import Rhino